DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 Use encrypted containers or encrypted virtual hard drives instead of disk encryptions for any work since internet.

 There's no application to encrypt existing folders currently 2024.

+Finally delete sudo service file format alter connection pre-emptive looper and all services in etc/systemd/system must be rooted.

+That sudo service can appear and disappear depending on firewall.

+By then unless more software happens it was done.

+"Android sorcerers and deny more air is not"

+Here are some commands below

+sudo systemd-run --scope -p MemoryLimit=1000M -p CPUQuota=100% ionice -c3 -n7 *kworker*

+ulimit -f 100000 *

+sudo ionice -c3 -p $$ or * or */*

+sudo chown root:root /usr/bin/lwp-request/*

+sudo mv /usr/sbin/*cupsd* /home/exzo/Documents and kill its process

+sudo apt update

+Install FIREWALLD, OPENSNITCH, SURICATA, FIREJAIL, RKHUNTER, CLAMAV, PRELOAD on default over SNORT and UFW.

+sudo apt install *-*gnome*

+sudo apt update

+sudo apt upgrade

+reboot

+sudo apt install *gnome*-*

+All, after, things will be blue with. sudo ubuntu-drivers install

 #
 #